Ask Elton

 (a) cold;

-When a cold front forms, a cold air mass moves into an area occupied by a warmer air mass.
+A cold front forms when a cold air mass advances into an area occupied by warmer air.

 To see more, you must subscribe for licence "PPL" or sesssion "Meteorology"